 Hey sweet friends!

-I am so excited that I get to share this with you today!
-This is another excerpt from my new book, The Lipstick Gospel Devotional (which is now officially here!!).
-I wanted to just give you a little sample of it — to share one of the days of the devotional with you, so you can get a feel for what it’s all about.
-(I shared another one of the days from the devotional last week!
-You can check it out right here!)
+Today, I wanted to share an excerpt from my book, The Lipstick Gospel Devotional.
+I wanted to just give you a little sample of it — to share one of the days of the devotional with you, so you can get a feel for what it's all about.

 In The Lipstick Gospel Devotional, we talk about God and our relationships with Him and how to find Him in our everyday lives.
 It's about rest, and celebration, and learning to love ourselves.
 It’s about travel, and whimsy, and toes in the sand, about the transformative power of best friends, and a really great chocolate croissant.
 It’s a reminder that there's never anything too broken for God to heal or redeem, and a dare to say yes to the plan He has for our lives.

-Here’s an official excerpt from my newest book, The Lipstick Gospel Devotional:
+Here's an official excerpt from my book, The Lipstick Gospel Devotional:

 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.” – 2 Corinthians 10:5

 There are seasons in life when I just cannot give myself a break.
 Do you ever have times like that?
 Every moment, every glance in the mirror, every action is a reminder of all the ways I fall short — of all the things I could be, could do, and ways I could look but don’t.

 I think things like, “You really should go to the gym more.
 You are really looking gross these days.
 Of course you failed, you always do.
 Could you possibly be more annoying?”